Oxygène 3

 Oxygène 3 is the nineteenth studio album by the French electronic musician and composer Jean-Michel Jarre.
 Announced via a post on Jarre's Instagram account, the album was released on 2 December 2016, on the 40th anniversary of the original Oxygène album.

 Background

-In 1997, another sequel Oxygène 7-13 was released on the 20th anniversary to the 1976 album Oxygène.
+In 1997 Oxygène 7-13 was released, a sequel to the original 1976 album Oxygène.
 During the recording of his 2015 album Electronica 1: The Time Machine, Jarre composed a piece of music (later titled "Oxygene 19") that "made me think about what Oxygene could be if I was composing it today."
 In an interview with Billboard he stated: "What made the first Oxygene so different at the time, is probably the minimalist aspect, and the fact that there are almost no drums, and I wanted to keep this approach, creating the groove mainly with the sequences and the structure of the melodies only".

 Recording

 The 1976 album was made on an 8-track multitrack with very few instruments.
 "I tried to keep this minimalist approach for Oxygene 3," Jarre stated.
 Jarre also stated that the album is separated into two distinct "light and dark" sides.
 "Oxygène (Part 20)" samples "Oxygène (Part VI)" from the original album within the sounds of wind and white noise that play at the beginning of the track.
 The album was recorded in just six weeks and mixed by Jarre using the Ableton Live audio software.